 The price of this trip will be €1049, based on 2 people sharing a room and the below including items.
 Still, the price may rise due to changes in air fares.
 Pre-reserving a spot is therefore essential.
 This is for free and comes without obligation, but it will allow you to book as soon as we can fully confirm this trip and thus prevent additional air fees.
 It also allows you to book with a discount.
 We are now just waiting for the lifting of the corona rules.

 This trip will be rather inclusive.
 We have a smartly designed and compact schedule that allows us to see as much as possible without having the feeling that you have to run.
 We just want to avoid unnecessarily losing time by planning things well beforehand, including lunches and dinners, so you won’t have to think what to do next.
 A worry-free trip that includes the following items:

-- Daytour by private yacht along Amalfi Coast & Capri
+Daytour by private yachts along Amalfi Coast & Capri

 Who can join us?